Dr. Joel Domingo

 Steve is on the Pierce College Board of Trustees and has served as a board officer for numerous civic, healthcare, social and educational nonprofit boards.
 He holds an MA in Educational Counseling and BA in Psychology from Pacific Lutheran University.

 Jim is the Board Chair & Legal Counsel at Dick’s Drive-In Restaurants, Inc. A longtime charter advocate for charter public schools in Washington state, in 1999, Jim was nominated to serve on the “A+ Commission,” where he served for six years, helping to make the state’s K–12 educational system more accountable and effective.
-In 2012, Jim was involved with the successful Initiative 1240, when a majority of voters approved high-quality charter public schools in Washington state.
+Jim is also one of the original board members of WA Charters.
+Jim and his wife Fawn together wrote, filed, funded, qualified and led the first ballot initiative campaign (I-177) to bring charter public schools to Washington State.
+Although this campaign was unsuccessful, it energized previous legislative negotiations in 1997-2004 in Olympia that culminated in the passage of a charter school law in 2004.
+Although the 2004 law was overturned by referendum, in 2012, Jim was involved with the successful Initiative 1240, when a majority of voters approved high-quality charter public schools in Washington state.
 Jim graduated from the University of Washington Law School in 1983, magna cum laude.

 Carolyn Chuong Holgate